Kreswell/kreswell.github.io/_posts/Scratch.md

 This week there's been a lot going on at work and in my personal life, but I think one of the main sticking points that's been preventing me from working is this blog.

 For years, I've been wanting to do more writing.
 I've always wanted to be more involved in science communication.
 In fact, I think I'd like to make it the focus of my career, if the opportunities arise.
 But even more than that, I need to write for my own sake.
-I usually have a lot going on in my brain, and it's usually a tangled mess of a few hundred different thought threads.
-Writing helps me get these threads out of my head and into a more concrete form
+I usually have a lot going on in my brain, and it's usually a tangled mess of a few hundred different thought fragments.
+Writing helps me get these threads out of my head and into a more concrete form where I can start to untangle them.
+So I set myself the goal of writing 10,000 words in 100 days to try to motivate myself, and I w

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTAwOTYzNjgxLDIxMTcwNjk5MjcsLTIzMT
+eyJoaXN0b3J5IjpbMTk1NDUyMzg5OCwyMTE3MDY5OTI3LC0yMz
-MzMzAwMiw3NDE5Njk4NzddfQ==
+EzMzMwMDIsNzQxOTY5ODc3XX0=
 -->